Ivan Ljubičić: Tennis career

 Ljubičić turned pro in 1998.
 During his career, he achieved his best results in indoor tournaments played on carpet or hardcourt.
 He reached consecutive indoor Masters finals in 2005 at Madrid and Paris, losing both of them in 5 sets.
 Ljubičić and Mario Ančić were the first doubles team to defeat Bob and Mike Bryan in Davis Cup history, and only one of four to have done that, the other teams being France's Arnaud Clément and Michaël Llodra, Brazil's Marcelo Melo and Bruno Soares and Serbia's Nenad Zimonjić and Ilija Bozoljac.
-Ljubičić helped Croatia win the 2005 Davis Cup, their first ever title, where they triumphed over the Slovakian Davis Cup team in the final.
+Ljubičić helped Croatia win the 2005 Davis Cup, their first ever title, where they triumphed over the Slovak Davis Cup team in the final.
 He qualified for the year-end Tennis Masters Cup in 2005 and 2006.

 Ljubičić served as the ATP Players' Council president and in 2008 became one of the few active players to serve on the ATP Board of Directors.
 He won his first Masters title in 2010, and retired in 2012 at the Monte-Carlo Masters.

 After retirement, Ljubičić has worked as a coach and manager for several top 5 players.